alexanderhowada/oppai_challenge/README.md

 4. top_countries
 5. post_comments_summary (<b>ChatGPT Integration!!</b>)

-These notebook contains afew annotations explaining a few of the results.
+These notebook contains a few annotations explaining a few of the results.
 To observe the results it may be necessary to change the widgets values at the top and run the cells once again.
 The notebooks have a few extra features like a linear regression (that can be upgraded to a forecaster), and integration with ChatGPT (paid).